This coffee cake recipe is sponsored by DOLE® Canned 100% Pineapple Juice

 Are you a fan of the buttery and rich old-fashioned coffee cake recipes?
 You’ll love this one.
 This recipe utilizes everything you love about Grandma’s coffee cake recipe but with a bit of an update.
 And it’s a beast of a recipe!
 It makes a large 9 by 13 size recipe.
 Perfect for Easter brunch!
 And like all coffee cake’s, it gets BETTER after it sits a day so make it a day ahead of Easter Sunday and save yourself a bit of time and stress.
 Just throw it in the oven for a few minutes to warm and you’ll be a winner!

-For a fresher, brighter flavor I subbed out the orange juice in favor of DOLE® Canned 100% Pineapple Juice (which I think is the King of Juices™ because of its versatility in recipes!) and traded sour cream traditionally used in coffee cakes for the lighter Greek yogurt.
+For a fresher, brighter flavor I subbed out traditional orange juice in favor of DOLE® Canned 100% Pineapple Juice (which I think is the King of Juices™ because of its versatility in recipes!) and traded sour cream traditionally used in coffee cakes for the lighter Greek yogurt.

 The crumble is made with the addition of shredded coconut for texture and wonderful flavor!
 If you like, replace the butter with coconut oil.
 I’ve done this successfully many times!
 This crumble will be a new favorite!